Kansas City Concrete Repair Services

 - Acid Stains / Water Base

-Mudjacking is a term for leveling large slabs of concrete by filling the void they have fallen into with a slurry mixture of concrete, sand, and soil that will lift the slab back into place.
-Sometimes it is referred to as slab jacking.
-Concrete sinks because the soil underneath it has shifted out of place and given way to empty spaces that cannot support the weight of concrete.
-By filling it through the process of mudjacking, we are able to solve the problem and leave you with level concrete that no one will be able to tell was broken to begin with.
+Mudjacking is a term for concrete leveling.
+Large slabs of concrete can be leveled by filling the void the concrete slab has fallen into with a slurry mixture of concrete, sand, and soil that will lift the slab back into place.
+Sometimes this process is referred to as slab jacking.
+Concrete sinks because the soil underneath it has shifted out of place and given way to empty spaces that cannot support the concrete’s weight.
+By filling this empty space through the process of mudjacking, we can solve the problem and leave you with level concrete that no one will be able to tell was broken to begin with.
 Because mudjacking addresses the underlying issue of why the concrete is breaking in the first place, you can expect the results to last the lifetime of your concrete.
 Mudjacking has been a trusted concrete leveling solution for more than 70 years.

 What is the cost of mudjacking?